Religious persecution: Persecution of Zoroastrians

-The persecution of Zoroastrians is the religious persecution which has been inflicted upon adherents of the Zoroastrian faith.
+The persecution of Zoroastrians is the religious persecution that has been inflicted upon adherents of the Zoroastrian faith.
 The persecution of Zoroastrians has occurred throughout their religion's history.
 The discrimination and harassment began in the form of sparse violence and forced conversions.
 According to Zoroastrian records, Muslims destroyed fire temples.
-Zoroastrians who lived under Muslim rule were required to pay a tax which was called the jizya.
+Zoroastrians who lived under Muslim rule were required to pay a tax called the jizya.

-Zoroastrian places of worship were desecrated, fire temples were destroyed and mosques were built in their place.
-Many libraries were burned and much of the cultural heritage of the Zoroastrians was lost.
-Gradually, an increasing number of discriminatory laws were passed, these laws regulated the behavior of Zoroastrians and they also limited the Zoroastrians' ability to participate in society.
-Over time, the persecution of Zoroastrians became more common and it also became widespread, and as a result, the number of believers significantly decreased by force.
+Zoroastrian places of worship were desecrated, fire temples were destroyed, and mosques were built in their place.
+Many libraries were burned, and much of the Zoroastrian cultural heritage was lost.
+Gradually, an increasing number of discriminatory laws were passed, which regulated the behavior of Zoroastrians and also limited their ability to participate in society.
+Over time, the persecution of Zoroastrians became more common, and it also became widespread, and as a result, the number of believers significantly decreased due to force.

-Most Zoroastrians were forced to convert to Islam due to the systematic abuse and discrimination which was inflicted upon them by followers of Islam.
-Once a Zoroastrian family was forced to convert to Islam, the children were sent to an Islamic school, where they were required to learn Arabic and study the teachings of Islam, as a result, some of these people lost their Zoroastrian faith.
+Most Zoroastrians were forced to convert to Islam due to the systematic abuse and discrimination that was inflicted upon them by followers of Islam.
+Once a Zoroastrian family was forced to convert to Islam, the children were sent to an Islamic school, where they were required to learn Arabic and study the teachings of Islam.
+As a result, some of these people lost their Zoroastrian faith.
 However, under the Samanids, who were Zoroastrian converts to Islam, the Persian language flourished.
-On some occasions, the Zoroastrian clergy assisted Muslims when they launched their attacks against people who they considered Zoroastrian heretics.
+On some occasions, the Zoroastrian clergy assisted Muslims when they launched their attacks against people whom they considered Zoroastrian heretics.

 A Zoroastrian astrologer who was named Mulla Gushtasp predicted the fall of the Zand dynasty to the Qajar army in Kerman.
 Because of Gushtasp's forecast, the Zoroastrians of Kerman were spared by the conquering army of Agha Mohammad Khan Qajar.
-Despite the aforementioned favorable incident, the Zoroastrians remained in agony during the Qajar dynasty and as a result, their population continued to decline.
+Despite the aforementioned favorable event, the Zoroastrians remained in agony during the Qajar dynasty, and as a result, their population continued to decline.
 Even during the rule of Agha Mohammad Khan, the founder of the dynasty, many Zoroastrians were killed and some of them were taken captive and deported to Azerbaijan.
 Zoroastrians regard the Qajar period as one of their worst.
 During the Qajar dynasty, the religious persecution of the Zoroastrians was rampant.
 Due to their increasing contacts with influential Parsi philanthropists such as Maneckji Limji Hataria, many Zoroastrians left Iran and migrated to India.
 There, they formed the Iranis, India's second largest Zoroastrian community.